jendhordejan/Like-Counter---Time-to-larn-state-Hooks/README.md

 ## About this project

-This project to learn basic of using state hook.
+This project to learn basic of using **[state Hooks](https://github.com/jendhordejan/LikeCounter-Time-to-learn-state-Hooks/blob/master/src/component/LikeCounter.js)**.

 I also used material-ui for this project.